hikari-crescent/book/src/ext/intro.md

-# ext
+# Extension Modules

-Modules in the `crescent.ext` directory add extra functionality to crescent that now all users would need.
+Modules in the `crescent.ext` namespace add extra functionality to crescent that not all users would need.
 The two built in modules are for rate limits and tasks.